Wild West Coast of Quiberon Peninsula, Brittany France

 The southern end of the Quiberon Peninsula

-Our journey started at the southern end of the Quiberon Peninsula, Le Conguel headland.
-The closest parking is the Parking Conguel near a public toilet.
-On the way to the Le Conguel headland, we were already excited by the open views of the ocean.
+Our adventure commenced at the southern tip of the Quiberon Peninsula, Le Conguel headland.
+The nearest parking facility is Parking Conguel, conveniently located near public amenities.
+As we made our way towards Le Conguel headland, the expansive views of the ocean filled us with anticipation and excitement.

 Chateau Turpault near Port Maria, Quiberon, Brittany France